This is the Algolia pitch deck to raise a $150m series-d round in 2021.

 Don’t write nonce things like “designed to be blazing fast, scalable and highly available”.
 Just explain how it is and let investors decide for themselves.

-You absolutely should have a seperate business model and GTM slide.
-And holy flark batman, this is pathetic for the stage that they are at.
+You absolutely should have a separate business model and GTM slide.
+And holy flark Batman, this is pathetic for the stage that they are at.
 I really doubt this is actually their pitch deck.

 Don’t write thank you on a slide at the end.
 It’s pointless (just like this deck).